jasonpanosso/corn-jam-1/README.md

 ## Contribution notes

-- Do not use your file explorer, or IDE/editor to move ANY asset in the project.
+- Do not use your file explorer, or IDE to move ANY asset in the project.
   This includes C# files.
-Unity tracks these files with unique IDs, and if you move them, it will break the IDs and introduce bugs
+Unity tracks these files via unique IDs.
+In order to keep these IDs up to date and accurate, you MUST move the file within the Unity file explorer.
-- Nullable reference types are enabled, you must explicitly annotate when a reference could be null or else the LSP will be mad.
-- Please god do not use visual scripting
 - We are using Git LFS, and I believe we only get 1gb of storage for free.
   Please message Jason if you are pushing large files! :)